-Along with a comprehensive family component and aftercare program, we further ensure success by creating a program that is both simple and sustainable- while based on tried and true scientific principals.
+Along with a comprehensive family component and aftercare program, we further ensure success by creating a program that is both simple and sustainable- while based on tried and true scientific principles.

 Our behavior change approach is based on scientific research into what really works to effectively change behaviors- not just for today but for a lifetime.
-We know thorough scientific research that goal tracking tools like behavior journals and wearable technology to monitor behaviors is not the driver of behavioral change- it’s simply a facilitator of change.
+We know through scientific research that goal-tracking tools like behavior journals and wearable technology to monitor behaviors are not the driver of behavioral change- it’s simply a facilitator of change.
 The driver is the desire to change.

 While goal setting is critical, we must start by developing intrinsic motivation to change.
-This is why our program puts so much emphasis on fun and meeting the camper where they are psychologically.
-However we can use goal setting to spark a camper’s desire to change technology overuse behaviors by identifying life goals that are more important than continuation of current habits.
-Though insight oriented group discussion curriculum, campers count the costs of current routines and behaviors and set their sights on a brighter future.
+This is why our program puts so much emphasis on fun and meeting the camper where they are mentally.
+However, we can use goal setting to spark a camper’s desire to change technology overuse behaviors by identifying life goals that are more important than a continuation of current habits.
+Through an insight-oriented group discussion curriculum, campers count the costs of current routines and behaviors and set their sights on a brighter future.

 To effectively facilitate behavioral change, we must identify specific behaviors to change and then quantify and track these behaviors.
 Even small progress towards meeting goals acts as a motivator to continue new routines and habits.
 Campers get immediate feedback on progress by reviewing their Behavior Planning Journal.

-The Summerland Camps plan involves setting behavior goals and tracking progress towards these goals.
-We set daily limits on computer, TV, social media, and video game play in addition to setting daily expectations for study goals, fitness goals, and any other goals we desire.
+The Summerland Camps plan involves setting behavior goals and tracking progress toward these goals.
+We set daily limits on computers, TV, social media, and video game play in addition to setting daily expectations for study goals, fitness goals, and any other goals we desire.

-Our science based methodology is not limited to goal setting.
-At Summerland Camps campers develop insight and practice new coping skills.
-We follow science based best practice methodology.
-What makes us so much more effective than outpatient therapy is that we use a group format where interventions are done in the moment versus in a therapist office where issues are discussed days or weeks after they occurred.
+Our science-based methodology is not limited to goal setting.
+At Summerland Camps, campers develop insight and practice new coping skills.
+We follow a science-based best practice methodology.
+What makes us so much more effective than outpatient therapy is that we use a group format where interventions are done at the moment versus in a therapist’s office where issues are discussed days or weeks after they occur.

-At Summerland Camps we believe that the best way to change behavior is to create a simple plan which is also sustainable.
+At Summerland Camps, we believe that the best way to change behavior is to create a simple plan that is also sustainable.
 We believe that simplicity leads to sustainability.

 Campers learn how to become highly self-regulated at Summerland Camps.
-Self-regulation involves learning a wide variety of strategies to regulate or control your daily behaviors to achieve a desired goal.
-Goals we discuss achieving at camp include fitness goals, school related goals, career goals, and anything else that is positive and health which can be measured.
+Self-regulation involves learning a wide variety of strategies to regulate or control your daily behaviors to achieve the desired goal.
+Goals we discuss achieving at camp include fitness goals, school-related goals, career goals, and anything else that is positive and healthy that can be measured.

 Campers learn strategies to track daily behaviors including how to quantify and record what they do.
-For example, campers that have fitness goals might learn how to use a pedometer or activity tracking device.
-Quantifiable behaviors are recorded on a Behavior Planning Journal where behaviors are planned and tracked.
-Think if this similar to a weekly planner you may already use, just a bit more in-depth.
+For example, campers who have fitness goals might learn how to use a pedometer or activity-tracking device.
+Quantifiable behaviors are recorded in a Behavior Planning Journal where behaviors are planned and tracked.
+Think if this is similar to a weekly planner you may already use, just a bit more in-depth.